Al Bianchi: Front office

-In 1976, he re-entered the NBA to work for head coach John MacLeod as assistant coach for the Phoenix Suns, from 1976–1987, a tenure highlighted by the Suns' legendary triple-overtime loss to the Boston Celtics in Game 4 of the NBA finals, won by the Celtics 4 games to 2.
+In 1976, he re-entered the NBA to work for head coach John MacLeod as assistant coach for the Phoenix Suns, from 1976 to 1987, a tenure highlighted by the Suns' legendary triple-overtime loss to the Boston Celtics in Game 5 of the NBA finals, won by the Celtics 4 games to 2.

 He then moved to the front office as general manager for the New York Knicks from 1987 to 1991.
 Returning to Phoenix in 1991, he scouted college players for the Suns.
 In 2004, he became a consultant-scout for the Golden State Warriors, where he stayed through the 2008–09 season.

 In September 2007, he was inducted into the New York City Basketball Hall of Fame as a player, by the New York City Athletic Club.

 Bianchi lived and worked as a consultant in Phoenix.

-He was inducted into the Ohio Basketball Hall of Fame at the 11th Annual Ceremony on May 21, 2016 in Columbus.
+He was inducted into the Ohio Basketball Hall of Fame at the 11th Annual Ceremony on May 21, 2016, in Columbus.

 Death

-Bianchi died on October 28, 2019 in Phoenix, Arizona from congestive heart failure at the age of 87.
+Bianchi died on October 28, 2019, in Phoenix, Arizona, from congestive heart failure at the age of 87.